-I have been a UKCP registered psychotherapist since 2003 and worked with all kinds of people bringing all kinds of life issues and problems, including anxiety, depression, loneliness, meaninglessness, and relationship issues.
-Therapy can also be for growth and development rather than focused on problems.
+I have been a UKCP registered psychotherapist since 2003.
+I work with all kinds of people bringing all kinds of life issues, including:

-I work both in Stoke Newington, and at the Bloomsbury Therapy Centre (see http://www.therapylondon.co.uk/) in Holborn.
+I’m working by Skype/ Zoom, in Stoke Newington, London N16, and at the Bloomsbury Therapy Centre (see http://www.therapylondon.co.uk/) in Holborn.

 Training, qualifications & experience

 I have an MA in Core Process Psychotherapy and Post-Qualification Certificates in Art Therapy and Writing For Therapeutic Purposes.
 I have also trained in Focusing.

 I have mainly worked in private practice, seeing clients 1:1.
 I also supervise both trainee and qualified psychotherapists, and counsellors at Mind.

 - Integrative psychotherapy and counselling.